lqb2/blog/_posts/2017-05-10-futurist-insights.md

 1. people join the collective with a world in mind. each person in the collective then commits to writing into that world for a period of months. the group supports each other with feedback and encouragement.

-1. the group collectively commits to the same world and everyone writes into it from their difference perspectives. this idea was spawned by [abe lateiner's story](http://colabradio.mit.edu/alternative-futures-the-ivoids-farewell-address-to-the-humans/), but it turns out (unsurprisingly) that adrienne marie brown did this three years ago via the [detroit sci fi generator](detroitscifigenerator.wordpress.com).
+1. the group collectively commits to the same world and everyone writes into it from their difference perspectives. this idea was spawned by [abe lateiner's story](http://colabradio.mit.edu/alternative-futures-the-ivoids-farewell-address-to-the-humans/), but it turns out (unsurprisingly) that adrienne maree brown did this three years ago via the [detroit sci fi generator](detroitscifigenerator.wordpress.com).

 1. there was another idea, but it escapes me right now...